bpiwowar/papercite/readme.txt

 == Changelog ==

+  * Added support for Czech accents to osbib parser.
+Fixes #77.
+Thanks to mcapino.
   * Improved the speed of the OSBib parser (issue #68) = 0.5.5 =
   * OSBib parser is now the default